 This is the best part!

 - If you sell on Half.com, you will get paid twice a month.
 I usually sell 10-20 books every two weeks and bring in about $50 a month.
-The money is goes directly into your bank account.
+The money is going directly into your bank account.

-- Ebay auctions will be paid via paypal as soon as the buyer pays and then you will need to transfer the money to your bank account.
+- eBay auctions will be paid via PayPal as soon as the buyer pays and then you will need to transfer the money to your bank account.

-- Etsy.com will send your money via paypal.
+- Etsy.com will send your money via PayPal.

 - Anything that doesn’t sell in a year, I review, re-price and then sometimes sell as a lot on craigslist.
 This makes room for more saleable books.